New Jersey Department of Transportation

 The New Jersey Department of Transportation (NJDOT) is the agency responsible for transportation issues and policy in New Jersey, including maintaining and operating the state's highway and public road system, planning and developing transportation policy, and assisting with rail, freight, and intermodal transportation issues.
 It is headed by the Commissioner of Transportation.
-The present Commissioner is Diane Gutierrez-Scaccetti.
+The present acting commissioner is Francis K. O'Connor.